Alumni - Students

 Margaret Moerchen - now Science Deputy to the President of the Carnegie Institute of Science

 Alumni - Research & Instrument Analysts

-Abhijith Rajan now a grad student at Arizona State University - and soon returning to EPSIG as a postdoc.
+Abhijith Rajan - from 2012 to 2017 a grad student at Arizona State University - and now returned to EPSIG as a postdoc.